Omnna launched its software into the Automotive Aftermarket, today referred to as Omnna AutoSaaS

 Omnna launched in the Lumber and Building Materials Market and created a warehouse product

-Omnna developed a HIPPA product for Clinics and Dealership product for sales and service organizations
+Omnna developed a HIPAA product for Clinics and Dealership product for sales and service organizations

 Omnna licensed a software product for the Firearms industry called Trident1 and expanded the Point-of-Sale